 Farmers and ranchers have two major concerns related to health insurance: cost and access.
-The new Health Insurance Tax increases health insurance costs for farmers, ranchers and other small businesses by imposing a levy on the net premiums of health insurance companies.
-This additional cost is passed on to consumers who obtain their health insurance through the fully insured market.
+The Health Insurance Tax (HIT) increases health insurance costs for farmers, ranchers and other small businesses by imposing a levy on health insurance companies that is passed along to consumers.
+Repealing the HIT will reduce health insurance costs for farmers, ranchers and other small businesses.

 Most farmers and ranchers and other small businesses are not self-insured because they do not have a large enough pool of employees.
 Instead, small employers purchase health insurance in the fully insured market.
-Because fully insured health plans are the only plans that factor into the equation that determines how much HIT Tax an insurance company pays, the cost of the HIT Tax is being passed through to small businesses that purchase those plans.
+Because fully insured health plans are the only plans that factor into the equation that determines how much HIT an insurance company pays, the cost of the tax is being passed through to small businesses that purchase those plans.